sanghavikartigayan/react-native-weather-app/README.md

 ## Design on Figma

-The UI of the application was designed on Figma: [demo] (https://www.figma.com/proto/XQ4guDnryNxtibTy4g1G2s/Austin-Weather-App?node-id=1%3A23&scaling=scale-down), and then developed using REact native and react native elements.
+The UI of the application was designed on Figma: [demo](https://www.figma.com/proto/XQ4guDnryNxtibTy4g1G2s/Austin-Weather-App?node-id=1%3A23&scaling=scale-down), and then developed using REact native and react native elements.

 ## How to run the application